jenelaineDC/jenelaineDC/README.md

 ---

 ### 🙋‍♀️ About Me:
-- 🌟 Aspiring Data Scientist and Machine Learning Engineer
+- 🌟 Data Science and Machine Learning enthusiast
 - 🌏 Originally from the Philippines, currently living in Eastern Europe
-- 🏭 7+ years of experience in manufacturing environment with strong proficiency in Lean Principles, Operational Excellence, TPM and Integrated Work Systems
+- 🏭 7 years of experience in manufacturing environment with strong proficiency in Lean Principles, Operational Excellence, TPM and Integrated Work Systems

 ---